kmarouda/Collapse_Curvature/README.md

 KallPlots.jl: Creates plots similar to figure 2 of the paper

-GKmaxPlot.jl: Creates plots similar to figure 3 of the paper

 NOTE: some of the directories in the codes might need to be altered locally